|About OHP||How can I get involved?|

 NPI is required for all claims.

-- When billing DMAP, make sure the NPI you bill under is the same one you have reported to DMAP for your Oregon Medicaid ID.
-To check your NPI information with DMAP, contact DMAP Provider Enrollment (800-422-5047).
+- When billing OHA, make sure the NPI you bill under is the same one you have reported for your Oregon Medicaid ID.
+To check your NPI information, contact Provider Enrollment (800-422-5047).

 - To look up the NPI of the ordering, referring, or rendering provider for a claim, use the NPI Registry.